IITDh-Robotics/DroneDash-23/docs/201_World.md

 ```

 ## Launching into the New World
 To launch into a specific world add the `world` argument to the launch command.
-For example to launch into the `world_1` world run the following command.
+For example to launch into `world_1`, run the following command.
 ```bash
 roslaunch drone_dash world:=1
 ```

-> Note: The original world is `world_0` so the default value for the `world` argument is `0`.
+> Note: The original world is `world_0` i.e. the default value for the `world` argument is `0`.